axibase/atsd-use-cases/workshop/technical-writing.md

 ### Targeted Outcomes

 Hosting a corporate blog has the ability to waste a lot of time, or accomplish a lot of things.
-When writng analytic documents such as use cases or solution briefs, remember your purpose:
+When writing analytic documents such as use cases or solution briefs, remember your purpose:

 * **Make Your Time Count**: Writing can create huge outlays when performed improperly and in a disorganized manner.
 Make sure your writing is efficient, effective, and engaging.
-Compose pieces which generate interest, inspire conversation, and create oppurtunity.
+Compose pieces which generate interest, inspire conversation, and create opportunity.

 * **Represent Your Product:** An article that touches on a hot-button issue or topical theme is only as good a blog post as it is able to relate to the underlying software.
 Inspiring thought in a reader's cognitive space is no use if it doesn't demonstrate the way the technology facilitated that discovery.

 * **Engage Your Audience:** At the other extreme, a densely-worded write-up on the paticularities of the latest version of some tool doesn't accomplish the task of engagement.
 Readers should come to your space to see a tool or service in action.
-Link to the technical writing if the oppurtunity presents itself, but don't force it on unwitting civilians.
+Link to the technical writing if the opportunity presents itself, but don't force it on unwitting civilians.

 ## Resources

-**Purdue OWL:** The [Online Writing Lab](https://owl.english.purdue.edu/owl/section/4/16/) from Purdue Uninversity is a valuable resource for writers of all kinds.
+**Purdue OWL:** The [Online Writing Lab](https://owl.english.purdue.edu/owl/section/4/16/) from Purdue University is a valuable resource for writers of all kinds.
 It features specific templates for every variety of technical writing, so that any piece is able to meet post-university level publication standards.

 **Duke University ESL / EFL Resources:** The Thompson Writing Program publishes a [public catalog](https://twp.duke.edu/twp-writing-studio/resources-students/esl) of technical writing resources for non-native speakers of English.